Your campus experience

 We understand that the current circumstances may feel very unsettling.
-We have a dedicated Student Support and Wellbeing team to help you make the most of student life.
+We have a dedicated Student Life team to help you make the most of your university experience.
 We recognise that the new academic year may still see some changes and we'll all need to continue to support each other.

 We’ve recruited more frontline counselling and wellbeing staff to help you as we get used to different ways of working, teaching and learning.
 We’ve also appointed some of our current students as Residence Life Assistants to support you when you're in University accommodation.